← Compass What's in the corpus

 Enrichment.
 Each article is normalized and tagged to its topic threads and timeframe — the scaffolding everything else hangs on.

 The players, identified.
-The forces and actors in play — companies, technologies, products, and the people behind them — are surfaced and tied back to the articles that name them.
+The topics and actors in play — companies, technologies, products, and the people behind them — are surfaced and tied back to the articles that name them.

 Canonicalization.
 Aliases are merged — so "GPT‑4" and "GPT‑4o" resolve to one entity — and citations are linked into a source graph.